RibbonCommunications/webrtc-js-sdk/docs/ribbon-webrtc-doc.md

 A call operation has either started, been updated, or finished.

-Information about ongoing call operations are stored with the call information (see the [call.getById][27] API).
-This event indicates that an operation's information has been changed.
+Information about ongoing call operations are stored on the [CallObject][49].
+This event indicates that an operation's information has changed.

-Local call operations will be tracked from start to finish.
-An operation may be updated as it progresses, based on the status of the operation.
-The operation status may be ongoing or pending, depending if the operation is waiting on activity on the local or remote end of the call, respectively.

-Except in the case of slow-start operations, remote operations will only be tracked as a "finish", to indicate that it occurred.
+The status of an operation indicates whether the local or remote side of the call is currently processing it, with values being 'ONGOING' or 'PENDING', respectively.
+All operations will begin as 'ONGOING' status with an event indicating the 'START' transition.
+Operations that require a response from the remote side will have an 'UPDATE' transition to the 'PENDING' status once it starts to wait for the response.
+Once complete, an event will indicate a 'FINISH' transition and the operation will be removed from the call state.

 #### Parameters

 *   `params` **[Object][7]**

+    *   `params.callId` **[string][8]** The ID for the call being operated on.
-    *   `params.operation` **[string][8]** The call operation causing this event.
+    *   `params.operation` **[string][8]** The type of operation causing this event.
+    *   `params.operationId` **[string][8]** The unique ID of the call operation.
     *   `params.transition` **[string][8]** The transition reason for the operation change.
     *   `params.isLocal` **[boolean][11]** Flag indicating whether the operation was local or not.
     *   `params.previous` **[Object][7]?** The operation information before this change.